 word meaning "notch-pointed-mountain of pines.
 The evolution of

 the mountain's name has included "Kyasarge" in the 1749 charter

 for Perrystown (now Sutton), "Chi a Sarge" in a 1755 Perrytown's

 proprietors meeting, and "Kyar Sarga" on a 1774 map.
 "Kearsarge"

 appeared on an 1816 map of Merrimack County.

-This information was posted June 24, 2008 and all information, services and fees are
+This information was posted June 1, 2014.
+All information, services and fees are

 subject to change.